 Plant seed treated with a fungicide:

 - Coronet fungicide seed treatment (Group 7 + 11) at 3.1 to 6.2 fl oz/100 lb seed (commercial seed treaters only) plus a dye.
-Studies conducted by WSU have shown Coronet at the higher rate to be a very effective treatment for seedborne Leptosphaeria and other fungi.
+Studies conducted by OSU and WSU have shown Coronet at the higher rate to be a very effective treatment for seedborne Leptosphaeria and other fungi.

 - Rovral 4F (Group 2) at 16 fl oz/100 lb seed as a slurry by commercial seed treaters only.
 Not to be used on farm.
-For seed production fields in Oregon (SLN OR-140013) and WA only (SLN WA-070001).
+For seed production fields in Oregon (SLN OR-140013) and WA (SLN WA-070001).
 Studies conducted by WSU have shown Rovral to not be completely effective treatment for seedborne Leptosphaeria when used at 8 fl oz/100 lb seed.

 If leaf spots are observed in a planting, foliar sprays will help to reduce the build-up within the field: